-The full discharge capacity implied by each partial cycle is depicted in Figure 11.
-The data suggests a SOH of 91% after \sim 890 cycles.
+The full discharge capacity implied by each partial cycle is depicted in Figure 9.
+The data suggests some minor capacity fade (i.e. a SOH of 95%) after \sim 475 cycles.

-Figure 11: Estimated full charge capacity per cycle by the FIMER battery pack
+Figure 9: Estimated full charge capacity per cycle by the FIMER battery pack